palladian1/xv6-annotated/traps.md

 Okay, so those are all the handler functions; the `vectors` array holds a pointer to each one.
-They're all more or less the same: most of them push zero onto the stack, then all they push a *trap number* to indicate which interrupt just happened, and then they jump to a point in the code called `alltraps`;
+They're all more or less the same: most of them push zero onto the stack, then all they push a *trap number* to indicate which trap just happened, and then they jump to a point in the code called `alltraps`;
 that's the assembly helper function I mentioned earlier.